cpflat/dot2net-evaluation/tutorial/readme.md

 # Environmental Setup

-This experiment requires docker environment and root privilege on your computer.
+This experiment requires docker environment and sudo privilege on your Linux computer.
 In addition, we use dot2net and containerlab, so install them at first.

 [Containerlab](https://containerlab.dev/)